This is the deed on record for your property.

 Owner-name match, fuzzy.

 Levenshtein + phonetic + LLC-pattern + deceased-name flags.
-Score every filing 0–100.
+We score by document type — quitclaim deeds get scrutinized hardest, routine bank-to-bank assignments get filtered.
 A name that looks like yours but isn't gets caught.

 Suspicious?
 A 24-hour wizard.